 In the family, there are 7 kids(4 girls, 3 boys)

 Paul and his wife live in the original Fitzpatrick homestead in Woodville Mills which he inherited from his grandparents.
-When he isn’t on the water fishing, he does carpentry work along with a little hobby farming tending to his cattle and turkeys.
+When he isn’t on the water fishing, he does carpentry work along with a little hobby farm, tending to his cattle and turkeys.

 With an invitation for that kind of day, who could resist?